VaiBrahma/Immersive-Shopping-Mall/README.md

-# Descriptioin
+### Descriptioin

-**Immersive Shopping Mall**
-This is an open project from ArIES : one of the most famous technical club of our college i.e. IIT ROORKEE.
+**Immersive Shopping Mall** is an open project from ArIES : one of the most famous technical clubs of our college i.e. IIT ROORKEE.

 The aim of this project is to Create an online shop with a 3D twist using Three.js.
 I have developed a platform that allows users to browse, interact with, and purchase products in a virtual 3D environment.
 The shop provides a seamless and engaging user experience;